DanielContreras18881/ionic-dark-grey-theme/README.md

 iOS Quirks
 -----------
-Note, in iOS, you'll see a white background as you rotate the phone to fix this, you need to use a [plugin](https://github.com/EddyVerbruggen/cordova-plugin-webviewcolor)
+In iOS, you'll see a white background as you rotate the phone.
+To fix this, you need to use a [plugin](https://github.com/EddyVerbruggen/cordova-plugin-webviewcolor).
+This plugin unfortunately doesn't work with `wkwebview`.

-(Doesn't work with wkwebview)

 ```
  ionic cordova plugin add cordova-plugin-webviewcolor